fysoul17/QuasarUnityTools/README.md

 }
 ```
 ### Tab Window
 Grab prefab named 'Tab Window' and put it on Canvas.
-It has 3 tab buttons and 3 panels that interacts to each button as a default.
+It has 3 tab buttons and 3 panels that interact to each button as a default.
 In order to make from scratch, just add 'Tab Window Controller' script and 'Tab Window Button' prefabs, then link buttons and panels using the controller script.